 How would you like to get in on a $6 billion a year industry just by sending emails?

-The ease of which a phishing email can be made to look like a legitimate message from a superior within the company makes your employees the key to minimize your risks of falling victim to an attack.
+The ease with which a phishing email can be made to look like a legitimate message from a superior within the company.
+Makes your employees the key to minimizing your risks of falling victim to an attack.

 In addition to technological precautions, including spam filters.
 It’s important for businesses of all types to educate their employees to be more aware of phishing attacks.
 This can include identifying suspicious emails by looking for an unusually high number of spelling mistakes.
 Incorrect grammar and encouraging the recipient to act quickly.
 Training and awareness should also include ways of responding.
 Including attempting to verify the email before opening or clicking on any links and reporting and deleting confirmed phishing emails as soon as possible.